XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/mobs.md

 ### Info
 The Quetzacaw is a hostile mob, found in the Nether.
 It is a bird.
 This mob can be made friendly by placing and hatching a `Quetzacaw Egg`.

+Once it is hatched from the egg, you feed it lava salad to tame it, which would allow you to ride it.
 ### Drops
 | **Drop**      | **%** |
 |---------------|-------|